contactrameezraja/atto-credit-risk/README.md

 - **Class imbalance getting worse.** If the default rate drops from 12% to 2%, the model's threshold of 0.5 becomes wrong.
 You'd need to recalibrate.
 - **Stale model.** If nobody retrains the model for 6 months, it's making decisions on outdated patterns.
 There should be a scheduled retraining cadence with a holdout validation check before deploying a new version.
 - **Adversarial inputs.** In credit, customers or brokers can game the system if they know which features the model looks at.
 Monitoring for unusual patterns in input data helps catch this.
+- **No runbook or on-call documentation.** If the model starts returning bad predictions at 2am, whoever gets paged needs to know how to diagnose it: where the logs are, how to roll back to a previous model version, who owns the retraining pipeline.
+Without documented incident response procedures, a 10-minute fix becomes a 2-hour outage.
+- **Silent infrastructure failures.** The Blob Storage connection times out and the container starts with no model, or the feature pipeline job fails silently and the API serves predictions on stale data.
+These aren't model problems (they're plumbing problems) but they have the same effect on the customer.
+Health checks, pipeline alerting, and data freshness checks catch these before they reach production.

 ### 7. Use of AI tools